Anisotropic Minkowski Content for Countably $\mathcal{H}^k$-rectifiable Sets

-Fatou's lemma and \eqref{0n} gives us We see that if the function is not integrable, then On the other hand, if it is integrable, we can use the reverse Fatou's lemma and \eqref{0n} to obtain since We get as we wanted. \end{proof} \end{theorem} \begin{corollary} Let $S\subseteq\mathbb{R}^n$ be a countably $\mathcal{H}^k$-rectifiable set, and let $C\in\mathcal{C}^{n, m}$.
+Fatou's lemma and \eqref{0n} give We see that if the function is not integrable, then On the other hand, if it is integrable, we can use the reverse Fatou's lemma and \eqref{0n} to obtain since We get as claimed. \end{proof} \end{theorem} \begin{corollary} Let $S\subseteq\mathbb{R}^n$ be a countably $\mathcal{H}^k$-rectifiable Borel set, and let $C\in\mathcal{C}^{n, m}$.
 If $k+m=n$, then \begin{proof} For $\mathcal{H}^k$-a.a. $x\in S$ we have the equality Theorem \ref{k+m=n} implies which completes the proof. \end{proof} \end{corollary}